icam15/Contact_app/README.md

 # REST API WITH CONTACT APP

-A Simple Contact APP With REST API Protokol
+A Contact APP With REST API Protokol

 ### Features